 Figure 6.3.1-1: Procedure for Broadcast mode of V2X communication over PC5 reference point

+1. The V2X layer of receiving UE(s) determines the following for the broadcast mode communication reception:

-1. The receiving UE(s) determine the destination Layer-2 ID for broadcast reception as specified in clause 5.6.1.2.
-The receiving UE(s) determine the PC5 QoS parameters for this broadcast V2X service as specified in clause 5.4.1.1.
-The destination Layer-2 ID and the PC5 QoS parameters are passed down to the AS layer of receiving UE(s) for the reception.
+- the destination Layer-2 ID for broadcast reception as specified in clause 5.6.1.2;

+- the PC5 QoS parameters for this broadcast V2X service as specified in clause 5.4.1.1; and

+- the NR Tx Profile based on the configuration as specified in clause 5.1.2.1.

+The destination Layer-2 ID, the NR Tx Profile and the PC5 QoS parameters are passed down to the AS layer of receiving UE(s) for the reception.

+The AS layer of receiving UE(s) determines the PC5 DRX parameter values as specified in clause 5.9.

 2. The transmitting UE V2X application layer provides data unit and may provide V2X Application Requirements specified in clause 5.4.1.2 to V2X layer.

-3. The transmitting UE determines the destination Layer-2 ID for broadcast as specified in clause 5.6.1.2.
+3. The V2X layer of transmitting UE determines the following for the broadcast mode communication transmission:

+- the destination Layer-2 ID for broadcast as specified in clause 5.6.1.2;

+- the PC5 QoS parameters for this broadcast V2X service as specified in clauses 5.4.1.1 and 5.4.1.2; and

+- the NR Tx Profile based on the configuration as specified in clause 5.1.2.1.

 The transmitting UE self-assigns the source Layer-2 ID as specified in clause 5.6.1.1.

+The source Layer-2 ID, the destination Layer-2 ID, the NR Tx Profile and the PC5 QoS parameters are passed down to the AS layer of transmitting UE for the transmission.

-The transmitting UE determines the PC5 QoS parameters for this broadcast V2X service as specified in clauses 5.4.1.1 and 5.4.1.2.
+The AS layer of transmitting UE determines the PC5 DRX parameter values as specified in clause 5.9.

 4. The transmitting UE sends the V2X service data using the source Layer-2 ID and the destination Layer-2 ID.